• Home

 In total, Hull and the Northwest Territory Army surrendered Fort Detroit and all its contents, 600 regular army, 1,600 Militia, 2,500 muskets, 30 pieces of heavy artillery, and 50 barrels of gunpowder.
 He also surrendered many boats, a baggage train of 100 pack animals, and provisions for 20 days.

-Accounts of Indian attacks were increasing on the frontier.
+The fear of Indian uprisings were increasing on the frontier.
 Ohio Governor Meigs was at Zanesville when he received a letter from the commanding officer of the state Militia near Greenville stating:

 "The people of this county are much alarmed at this time by the near approach of the Indian Prophet and his party, consisting of about 45 warriors, who are hunting about thirty miles from here.
 We were told by two Mingo Indians who say they are camped about ten miles from his place, that the Prophet and his party are hunting about 20 miles from here, in a western direction.
 They say that they were told by two of the Prophet's men who came to their camp and said the Prophet's men would kill every white man they came across.
 We are about to send out spies immediately to discover whether the Prophet is there or not.
 Our exposed position would render us an easy prey to the Indians should they attack us.
 The inhabitants have earnestly requested that troops be sent for our protection, and the sooner they are here, the better."

-Area attacks included men killed at St. Marys, Urbana, Springfield, and Greenville.
+In 1813, the Miami County Militia became part of the 5th Division of the Ohio Militia.
+Area Indian attacks during the war included men being killed at St. Marys, Urbana, Springfield, and Greenville.
 Two young girls were killed while traveling one half mile from Greenville, and two men traveling from Greenville to Preble County were also murdered.
-It was not long until Indians then began attacking settlers within Miami County.
+Indians then began attacking settlers within Miami County.
 The double murder of Mr. and Mrs. Dilbone occurred east of Piqua was followed by the murder of David Gerard that occurred on Spring Creek.
+In August 1814, toward the close of the war, Jane Williamson Carey, wife of Cephas Carey who lived in Hardin, Ohio, was killed when the Shawnee attacked the Carey Blockhouse on their farm.
+Cephas was the blockhouse adjutant, having built the blockhouse for his family and other early Shelby County area settlers to take shelter.

-During this time, Miami County’s men ran a line of defense from Urbana to St. Mary's, and discouraged invasion on the western border of the state.
-They also patrolled the areas to and from Staunton, Piqua, Covington, Greenville, Fort Loramie, St. Marys, Urbana, and Wapakoneta.
+All throughout the war, Miami County’s men continued to run a line of defense from Urbana to St. Mary's, and discouraged invasion on the western border of the state.
+They patrolled the areas to and from Staunton, Piqua, Sidney, Covington, Greenville, Fort Loramie, St. Marys, Urbana, and Wapakoneta.
 Governor Meigs was on the frontier and ordered Miami’s men to perform widespread duties, including staffing detachments.
 Men that did not patrol manned local blockhouses.

 Immediately following General Hull's surrender, Harrison marched north in his famous campaign toward the Indian Territories.
 He and his favored Kentucky Militia came through Miami County.
 He used these men because he had prior battle experience with them.
 It is also important to remember that Kentucky had more established settlement.
 30 years on the frontier provided a more established, organized, and disciplined army.